rajeevkumarjha/DjangoProjects/README.md

 # DjangoProjects
 # How to install Django
-# Step 1: Get PIP installed
+# Step 1: Get PIP installed   also need to install Anaconda